safevideo/autollm/CONTRIBUTING.md

 To streamline the integration of your contributions:

+- **Start by Forking 🍴**: This allows you to work on your own copy of the project.
+See [these steps](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to open a PR from your fork.

-- **New Branch, Who's This? 🌱**: Always create a new branch for your PR.
+- **New Branch 🌱**: Always create a new branch for your PR.
 It keeps things neat and makes the review process smoother.

 - **Size Matters 📏**: Aim for smaller PRs.
 If you have a big feature in mind, consider breaking it up.
 It helps us understand your contribution better and gets you feedback quicker!